wkillerud/some-sass/docs/src/contributing/debugging-e2e-tests.md

 ## Launch integration tests

+Set breakpoints in the test code before continuing.

 Go to the [Run and Debug pane][vsdebug] in VS Code and run Launch integration tests.
+The tests will start running immediately, and the window closes when the test run is finished.

 [jsapi]: https://code.visualstudio.com/api/references/vscode-api
 [vsdebug]: https://code.visualstudio.com/docs/editor/debugging